frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/payroll-period.md

 **A Payroll Period is a period for which Employees get paid for their occupation with the Company.**

-Payroll Period helps you define Salary Structures and Tax slabs applicable for the period.
-And tax is calculated for a specific Payroll Period based on applicable tax slab.
+Payroll Period helps you define Salary Structures and to calculate tax for a specific period based on applicable Income Tax Slab.

 To access Payroll Period, go to: